aqlaboratory/llnl-docs/README.md

 ## 5. Check on the success of your job using your username
 `[venkatraman2@tuolumne1004:scripts]$ squeue -u venkatraman2`

+NOTE: If your job has an "S" under "ST" (Status), this means "Suspended."
+It is possible that all jobs on Tuolomne are being suspended, due to maintenance.

+### Check whether all jobs are suspended

+By running squeue without specifying a username:
+`[venkatraman2@tuolumne1004:scripts]$ squeue`

 ## Selective Learning

 Directory: `/p/vast1/OpenFoldCollab/genome_lm/experiments/SL-GLM_exp`.